***"Google Scholar" tries to limit Google searches to scholarly sites. Thus, the sources it lists are somewhat more reliable than from plain Google.

 FedStats is the government's grand entry page for government statistics.
 It allows searches across lots of agencies if you're not sure which one has the statistic you need.

-Some Economic Census data on number of establishments (not firms) by industry and location is conveniently available on the Web in tables and for download in csv format, and other data is on a CD ROM.
+Economic Census data on number of establishments (not firms) by industry and location is conveniently available on the Web.
 See the Guide to the 2002 Economic Census and the 2002 list of data items.
-This is where data on concentration ratios and on on industry costs are located.
+This is where data on concentration ratios and on industry costs is located.

-State and County QuickFacts is where to find data by state and county.
-The University of Virginia has a nicely organized site for the County and City Data Books (1994 and 2000 data)
+State and County QuickFacts is where to find Census data by state and county.
+The University of Virginia also has a nicely organized site for older data: County and City Data Books (1988, 1994 and 2000 data)

 ***The World Bank has a "Doing Business" site giving quantitative evaluations of regulations in different countries and links to their laws.

-The Penn World Table, has international macro data set up very conveniently to create tables by year or country.
+The Penn World Tables, have older international macro data set up conveniently to create tables by year or country for many decades.

-The World Bank's data query has data from recent years on GDP growth, foreign investment, mortality, etc. by country.
-It also has massive files of bilateral trade data that are not so user-friendly.
+The World Bank's data query has data on GDP growth, mortality, and development indicators by country.
+It also has massive files of bilateral trade data that is not user-friendly.

-The Economist Intelligence Unit ($) has good "Country Commerce" reports on doing business in different countries.
+***The EIU Economist Intelligence Unit ($) has good "Country Commerce" reports on doing business in different countries.

 The RDS Business Reference Suite($) is the best source for trade journals, and has a good set of menus for searching by concept ("ad budget") and industry.